Fair processing notice – Patients

 We will provide the information free of charge unless your request is manifestly unfounded or excessive or repetitive, in which case we are entitled to charge a reasonable fee.
 We may also charge you if you request more than one copy of the same information.

-We will provide the information you request as soon as possible and in any event within one-month of receiving your request.
+We will provide the information you request as soon as possible and in any event within twenty-five days of receiving your request.
 If we need more information to comply with your request, we will let you know.

 Rectification of your data

 If you believe personal data we hold about you is inaccurate or incomplete, you can ask us to rectify that information.
-We will comply with your request within one month of receiving it unless we don’t feel it is appropriate, in which case we will let you know why.
+We will comply with your request within twenty-five days of receiving it unless we do not feel it is appropriate, in which case we will let you know why.
 We will also let you know if we need more time to comply with your request.

 Right to be forgotten